salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * 202 Accepted
 	* For async operations (accepted the submission)
 * 304 Not modified
-	* Routes MAY respond to etag or if-modified headers
+	* Routes MAY respond to If-None-Match (etag) header
 * 400 Bad Request
 * 401 Unauthorized
 	* Request is not authenticated